 Sr. Category Skill Up-gradation

-No. and safety
+No. and safety Training

-Training

-1. Permanent Skill up-gradation
+1. Permanent Employees Skill up-gradation

-Employees and safety

-2. Permanent trainings are
+2. Permanent Women and safety trainings

-Women imparted to all
+Employees are imparted to all

-Employees concerned

-3. Casual/ employees/
+3. Casual/ Temporary/ concerned

-Temporary/ workers,
+Contractual employees/ workers,

-Contractual irrespective of
+Employees irrespective of their

-Employees their gender, type
+4. Employees with gender, type of

-4. Employees with of employment or
+Disabilities employment or any

-Disabilities any other factors.
+other factors.

 As per the Environmental and Social Policy of the Company, it ensures that environmental sustainability is covered as part of relevant trainings, workshops and meetings to raise commitment of our employees, suppliers, business partners and the community at large.
 The Company strives to create conducive and safe workplace conditions that help all employees through our Occupational Health & Safety Management System.
 We focus on:

-- Providing safe working conditions - Maintaining workplace conditions that protect employee health
+• Providing safe working conditions

+• Maintaining workplace conditions that protect employee health